rahat-ansari/security-alert-with-face-recognition/docs/en/modes/benchmark.md

 ## Usage Examples

-Run YOLO11n benchmarks on all supported export formats including ONNX, TensorRT etc. See Arguments section below for a full list of export arguments.
+Run YOLO11n benchmarks across all supported export formats (ONNX, TensorRT, etc.).
+See the Arguments section below for a full list of export options.

 !!! example